- by Joe Weber - updated on 8/24/2023

-Every car owner will need to replace their car battery at one time or another.
-While there are countless service centers that can do this for you, it is always a good idea to learn how to complete this task yourself.
-Read on to learn the detailed steps of this process.
+Everyone who owns a car or truck will need to replace their battery at one point or another.
+While there are countless service centers and garages that will do this for you, it is always a good idea to learn how to do this yourself.
+Keep reading to learn the detailed steps of this process.

-To be on the safe side, disconnect the battery whenever you are working with or replacing anything in the vehicle that is electronic that could cause a spark or injury, like wiring, ignition work, airbags and the vehicle's computer.
-A sudden jolt of electricity to the airbag control could cause it to deploy and cause injuries.
-Damaging the engine computer can end up costing thousands to replace.
+To be safe, you should always disconnect the battery when you are working with anything electrical in the vehicle that could cause a spark or injury, like wiring, ignition work, airbags and the vehicle's computer.
+A sudden jolt of electricity to the airbag control could cause it to deploy and cause injuries, damaging the engine computer can end up costing thousands to replace.
 As a general rule, always disconnect the battery when working on electronics.
 Replacing light bulbs and things of that nature are safe to replace without disconnecting the battery.

-First and foremost before working with a car battery remove all metal rings and jewelry to avoid creating a dangerous situation if you accidentally make a connection between a hot (positive) and ground with your metal jewelry.
+Before working with a car battery, remove all metal rings and jewelry to avoid creating a potentially dangerous situation if you accidentally make a connection between a hot (positive) and ground with your metal jewelry.

-With most modern chargers being automatic and microprocessor controlled it is not necessary to disconnect the battery in your car before charging it when you have this type of charger.
+With most modern chargers being automatic and microprocessor controlled it is not necessary to disconnect the battery in your car before charging it when using this type of charger.
 These chargers will automatically detect the battery's charge levels and adjust the amperage accordingly.
-Once the battery reaches the optimal charge, the charger will switch to a maintenance mode to keep the battery at that level but it will not overcharge or it will shut off.
+Once the battery reaches the optimal charge, the charger will switch to a maintenance mode to keep the battery at a healthy level but it will not overcharge it.

-If you have an older charger or one that is not automatic it would be best to disconnect the car battery prior to charging.
+If you are using an older charger or one that is not automatic it would be wise to disconnect the car battery completely from the vehicle prior to charging.
 Old chargers will not power off or switch to a maintenance mode when the battery is charged.
 It will continue to charge the battery as long as it is connected.
 It is very easy to overcharge a battery and reduce its lifespan.
 There are also some safety concerns with older chargers as they don't have reverse polarity protection.
-If you accidentally connect the clamps to the wrong terminal, bad things could happen, including damage to car electronics and even injury to yourself.
+If you accidentally connect the clamps to the wrong terminal, bad things can happen, including damage to car electronics and even injury to yourself.

 It is recommended that you have a good quality automatic charger in your arsenal to safely charge your car batteries.

-A car battery will self-discharge at a rate of 5-15% per month with the negative terminal disconnected.
+Car batteries will self-discharge at a rate of 5-15% per month with at least the negative terminal disconnected.
 However, the alternative option of leaving the battery connected while it isn't being used will drain at close to 20% per week.
-That's a very large difference and if you intend on not using the car for a longer period of time it is definitely worth disconnecting the negative battery terminal as the battery will discharge much more slowly.
+That's a big difference and if you intend on not using the car for a longer period of time it is definitely worth disconnecting the negative battery terminal as the battery will discharge much more slowly.

-As seen above there is a big deterrent to leaving your battery fully connected when stored.
-The reason for such a drastic difference is that when both terminals are connected, even though you are not using any of the electronics in the car, there is still a draw from the battery to power things like the clock, radio presets, etc. This draw will quickly leave you with a dead or dying battery that may need to be replaced if it sat long enough.
+As you can see, storing your car batteries that aren't in use is best done disconnected from the car.
+When both terminals are connected, even though you are not using any of the electronics in the car, there is still a draw from the battery to power things like the clock, radio presets, etc. This draw will quickly leave you with a dead or dying battery that may need to be replaced if it sat long enough.

 If you are in need of a replacement car or truck battery look no further than Batteries Plus.
 Your local store offers free battery testing and installation (on most vehicles) if you need a new battery.
 Check out our large selection of car batteries today!
 Read more about our battery installation services in our blog articles titled "Does Batteries Plus Install Batteries?" and "Batteries Plus Offers Free Car Battery Installation".